mesopelagique/expect/README.md

 ## Measure / Time

-Want to execute a block of code multiple time and measure time?
+Want to execute a block of code multiple times and measure the time?

 ```4d
 $m:=_.measure(5)